2-complex/ruler-docs/dependence-graph.md

 ## What is a Dependence Graph?

 A <b>dependence graph</b> is a diagram showing files linked by arrows.
 Each arrow indicates a dependence between files, in other words: the file at the front of the arrow (called a <b>target</b>) must update whenever the file at the back of the arrow (called a <b>source</b>) changes.
-Such a diagram comes in handy in all kinds of scenarios.
+Such a diagram comes in handy in many situations.
 Here is an example.

 Suppose you are writing a scientific journal article.
 The finished article is a PDF, but that PDF is made by assembling text and visuals stored in other files.
 There are figures made in a drawing program, a chart showing experimental data, and a LaTeX file describing the final product.